With hundreds of top-selling cars to choose from, it can be hard to sift through all the different options when shopping for a new car.

 - Rear seats could use more headroom and legroom

-The RAV4 was one of the first medium-sized SUVs to really take off in Australia, offering a nice combination of affordability, safety and advanced technology.
+One of Australia's top-selling medium SUVs, the ZS offers a nice combination of affordability, safety and advanced technology.

 - Spacious cabin and boot

-The sturdy Outlander is one of the few mid-sized SUVs to offer three rows of seats and a choice between all-wheel or front-wheel drive and diesel, hybrid or petrol.
+The sturdy Outlander is one of the few midsize SUVs to offer three rows of seats and a choice between all-wheel or front-wheel drive and diesel, hybrid or petrol.

 - One of the most reliable, affordable SUVs around

 - Bountiful safety features